Her Majesty's Theatre, Brisbane

-Her Majesty's Theatre, Brisbane (1888–1983), (also known as His Majesty's Theatre between 1901–1952) opened as Her Imperial Majesty's Opera House in Brisbane, Australia on 2 April 1888.
-It was the largest theatre in Brisbane.
-It was located at 193 Queen Street, Brisbane.
+Her Majesty's Theatre was a theatre in Brisbane, Queensland, Australia, between 1888 and 1983.
+It opened as Her Imperial Majesty's Opera House on 2 April 1888, and was known as His Majesty's Theatre between 1901 and 1952.
+The largest theatre in Brisbane, it was located at 193 Queen Street.
 Its façade was in the Italian Renaissance and Corinthian style.

+The building was demolished in October 1983, when the Wintergarden shopping centre was expanded.

 History of the property

 The property was originally owned by Byrne Hart.
 It was leased to C.H.
 Homes and Harold Ashton.
 It was later sold to the AMP Society in 1973.
 With the closure of the Winter Garden Theatre, a nearby cinema in 1973, Her Majesty's seemed the next likely candidate for sale and redevelopment.

-The Queensland government began to plan in the 1970s for an arts precinct in Brisbane, which would ultimately become the Queensland Cultural Centre.
+The Queensland Government began to plan in the 1970s for an arts precinct in Brisbane, which would ultimately become the Queensland Cultural Centre.
 Her Majesty's was the only Brisbane theatre with a stage large enough to accommodate the scenery and staging requirements of a number of touring productions.
 The need for a large stage to possibly replace this kind of theatre would lead to the development of the Queensland Performing Arts Centre at South Bank.

+The final performance at the theatre was the Lord Mayor's Command Performance on 16 October 1983.
+The building was demolished on 23 October 1983, when the Wintergarden shopping centre was expanded to include the Hilton Hotel.